-Due to the coronavirus outbreak, M+ Rover has to temporarily suspend its tours to local schools and community spaces.
-To prepare teachers, students, and the public for the programme, M+ is working with Wong Tin Yan, the commissioned artist for this year’s M+ Rover, to develop a series of free online learning activities and educational resources based on his work Yes but Why?.
+Due to the outbreak of the coronavirus pandemic, M+ Rover has temporarily suspended its tours to local schools and community spaces.
+To share the programme with teachers, students, and members of the public, we are working with Wong Tin Yan to develop a series of free online learning activities and educational resources based on his work Yes but Why?.

 In this conversation, Stella Fong, Lead Curator, Learning and Interpretation, M+, invites artist Wong Tin Yan to discuss his work Yes but Why? and his reflections on issues related to art, education, city development, and his personal experiences during the process of creation.
 Teachers may use the video in their lessons to help students learn about the thematic exhibition and the creative journey of the artist.

 During the pandemic, Wong Tin Yan poses a series of questions to himself that reflect on the relevance of art to life.
 ‘Why do we need art?
 What is its function?’
 He responds to these questions by creating works with his own hands.
 In showing these works in videos, Wong encourages teachers, students, and the public to share their creative thoughts on Facebook and Instagram through the tag #YesButWhyChallenge.
 These ideas will be displayed around the exhibition space of M+ Rover during its tours across schools and communities in Hong Kong.

 Artist’s call for ideas #1

 Artist’s call for ideas #2

 Special thanks to Yan Chai Hospital Choi Hin To Primary School for collaborating with artist Wong Tin Yan on the trial session of the online activities.